dechamps/yabe/CodeExamples/Readme.txt

 	Based on AnotherStorageImplementation.
 	Shows how to run several devices, due to the Udp multisockets strategies used by Yabe core code.
-All devices share the same Udp Port 47808 for broadcast activities and uses and exclusive socket for all others exchanges.
+All devices share the same Udp Port 47808 for broadcast activities and uses an exclusive socket for all others exchanges.